genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ?
 Package name: foundation-ui
 ```

-For the purpose of this tutorial, we will opt out of producing a custom design system:
+For the purposes of this tutorial, we will opt out of producing a custom design system:

 ```
 ?
 Create design system (Y/n): n
 ```

-Finally, we'll set the API Host and NPM Token for the `@genesislcap` scope
+Finally, set the API Host and NPM Token for the `@genesislcap` scope:
 <!-- TODO: what will the user set the API Host to? -->
 ```
 ?
 Set API Host (Y/n): y